-Research efforts are needed that focus on improved data collection efforts, particularly on trip based catch and effort and recording of more detailed geographical data on catch area.
+Research efforts should focus on improved data collection efforts, particularly on trip based catch and effort and recording of more detailed geographical data on catch area.
 Surveys should be considered that will allow validation of fisher reported catch, landings, and trip effort.
-Surveys are needed that allow characterization of multi- species trips to allow identification of trips that split fishing effort across different gears and species groups.
-These surveys should be coordinated with fisher groups to enhance buy in by the industry.
+Surveys are needed that allow characterization of multi- species trips to allow identification of